-The workshop is accredited with SACSSP for 9 CPD points.
+The workshop is accredited with SACSSP for 9 CPD points for social workers and 6.5 points for social auxiliary workers.
 The cost of this workshop is R550 per person.
-This special rate is only available during September 2020.
 Workshop participants receive an electronic copy of the workshop notes as well as an electronic certificate.
 CPD points can only be awarded for full participation and attendance.

 Implementing interventions for trauma requires an understanding of trauma, in particular normal and abnormal responses to trauma.
 Not everyone exposed to such incidents require counselling, in fact, counselling can do harm.
 It is important for early responders and counsellors to be able to assess the circumstances of each individual in order to formulate the most appropriate response.
 This workshop therefore deals with prevention, early intervention and secondary intervention (counselling).

 Prevention deals with childhood adversity and toxic stress which leads to complex trauma.
 Understanding the origins and pathway of trauma allows practitioners to educate parents, teachers and community support systems on trauma and prevent or interrupt its development early in the life of the individual.

 Early intervention is a focus on trauma support work or psychological first aid – interventions designed to address the immediate aftermath of a traumatic event.
 This is a very practical session and the focus is on teaching workshop participants how to intervene immediately following exposure to a traumatic event.

 Secondary intervention or counselling deals with the development of long-term negative effects of trauma such as post-traumatic stress disorder and interventions to facilitate recovery.
 Discussion of various approaches will take place with an emphasis on the “strategy” rather than teaching the skills of various interventions – this would require additional training.
 In particular, the WITS-model will be highlighted as a South African intervention that is appropriate in most instances where counselling is needed and the steps of using this model will be discussed.